 If you are eligible to file a claim under the VICP, a SIRVA attorney can assist in navigating the necessary steps to filing a claim and can help to ensure that the claim falls within the statute of limitations.
 Your attorney can help with compiling your damages, and calculating your losses in order to negotiate a just settlement on your behalf.
 If the parties are unable to reach a settlement, your attorney can seek to have damages be decided by the Office of Special Masters.

 Retaining an attorney who is specifically well-versed in SIRVA-related vaccine injury claims and has a thorough knowledge of the VICP is the best bet for an individual looking to recover compensation for their SIRVA condition.
-Vaccine attorney Leah Durant is a vaccine law specialist who works tirelessly to help people nationwide recover the compensation they deserve after a vaccine-related injury.
+The attorneys at The Law Offices of Leah V. Durant & Associates are vaccine law specialists work tirelessly to help people nationwide recover the compensation they deserve after a vaccine-related injury.

 Keep in mind, the time period in which you can file for recovery is limited, so if you think you or a loved one is suffering from SIRVA as a result of a vaccine, the time to seek compensation is now.
 In very limited circumstances, the Courts may extend these deadlines, but the sooner you file a claim, the better your chances are at recovering compensation for your vaccine injury claim.
-Contact the Law Offices of Leah V. Durant, PLLC, today for a free, no obligation consultation.
+Contact The Law Offices of Leah V. Durant & Associates, today for a free, no obligation consultation.